BartMassey/advent-of-code-2016/day10/README.md

 not)?

 I didn't like the way the instances were specialized.
-In the first one, I felt compelled to (symbolically) hardcode the instance-specific target comparison values, which is ugly.
+In the first one, I felt like the instance-specific target comparison values should be part of the instance description.
 In the second one, it would be nice to require some function of all the outputs.

 I am not proud of my code for this problem.
 It is copy-pastey, way too wide and non-modular, and pretty